What is a Bare Metal Server?

 This is in essence, there is no difference because a bare metal server is a physical server that is dedicated to an individual user without any hypervisor.
 As both of these terms imply, it is a server that runs on the bare metal, meaning directly on the physical motherboard.
 The difference is commonly mentioned with regard to cloud and virtualized environments with “bare metal” referring to the lack of a hypervisor.

-Why is it called bare metal?
+Why is bare metal better?

 What is the difference between VM and bare metal?